rfuzzo/MWSE/docs/source/types/niRenderer.md

 **Parameters**:

-* `bounds` (integer[]): These four values are used to take only a specific sub region (in pixels) from the framebuffer.
-If non provided, the taken screenshot will include the whole screen.
+* `bounds` (integer[]): *Optional*.
+These four values are used to take only a specific sub region (in pixels) from the framebuffer.
+If not provided, the taken screenshot will include the whole screen.

 **Returns**: